There

 Again

-to defeat Gemdorin was because an immortal stepped in and showed me what to
+able to defeat Gemdorin was because an immortal stepped in and showed me what

 (No